guilleAnselmi/coupons/README.md

 5. Set up your MongoDB database.
 6. Configure your `.env` file with the necessary environment variables.
 7. Run `npm start` to start the server.

-## Contributing

-Instructions on how to contribute to the project:

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

 ## License